THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 This motivated a reformulation of the modelling objective.

-### Phase 4 – Binary Redesign (Dissatisfaction Detection)
+#### Phase 4 – Binary Redesign (Dissatisfaction Detection)

 #### 5.6 Binary Redesign – Problem Reformulation & Model Setup

-Following the deployment limitation identified in Phase 3, the modelling objective was reformulated from 3-class sentiment classification into binary dissatisfaction detection.
+Following the deployment limitation identified in Phase 3, the modelling objective was reformulated from 3-class sentiment classification into binary dissatisfaction detection to improve real-world deployment suitability.

-To improve deployment suitability, the modelling objective was reformulated from 3-class sentiment classification into binary dissatisfaction detection.

 **New Target Variable (y):**
 - Negative → Dissatisfied